freednara/NextGenENOS/.github/SECURITY.md

 When contributing to NextGenENOS, please follow these security guidelines:

 #### Salesforce Security

 - Always use `with sharing` classes for data access
-- Implement proper CRUD/FLS checks using SecurityUtils
+- Implement proper CRUD/FLS checks using ENOS_SecurityUtils
 - Use bind variables in SOQL queries
 - Validate all user inputs
 - Never hardcode credentials or sensitive data

 #### JavaScript/LWC Security

 - Use CSP-compliant code
 - Sanitize user inputs
 - Avoid eval() and similar dynamic code execution
 - Use secure communication patterns

 #### Dependencies

 - Keep all dependencies up to date
 - Use `npm audit` to check for vulnerabilities
 - Review third-party packages before adding them